A Fun Way to Pay It Forward and Help Stop Prostate Cancer

-After my diagnosis and treatment, I scoured my medical records for PSA tests results, plotted them in an Excel spreadsheet, and applied a trend line.
+After my diagnosis and treatment, I scoured my medical records for past PSA tests results, plotted them in an Excel spreadsheet, and applied a trend line.
 Et violá, I clearly could see my PSA gently rising five years before my diagnosis, with a sharp rise during the final 24 months.
-Had I been tracking my PSA test results, I would have seen this upward trend and wouldn’t have had to rely on pure chance to survive my prostate cancer.
+Had I been tracking my PSA test results each year, my upward trend would have been clearly visible and I wouldn’t have had to rely on pure chance to survive my prostate cancer.

-I created a simple Online tool that tracks PSA values and plots them on a graph with a trend line, making any rising trend clearly visible.
-The tool is free on the Internet at ProstateTrackerApp.com.
+My experience led me to create a simple Online tool that tracks PSA values and plots them on a graph with a trend line, making any rising trend clearly visible.
+The tool is free to everyone on the Internet at ProstateTracker.org.

 We have several thousand men currently using the App, but we need millions using it.

 - Prostate cancer is a silent killer.
 It usually presents no symptoms until it is at an advanced stage, at which point treatment options are limited.

 - Prostate cancer is very treatable, but only if it is found early.
 I am now in my 14th year of prostate cancer survivorship and I’m only here because of my accidental early diagnosis.

 - Roughly 240,000 men are diagnosed with prostate cancer each year.

 - Almost 28,000 men die each year of the disease.